Back

 As children develop their skills across the Computing curriculum, it is clear to see the positive impact that Computing has on both children's well-being and confidence in learning, as their access to the online world opens up.
 Children feel passionate about developing their interests in Computing and are encouraged to have high aspirations within their further Computing education and future careers.

 Formative assessment takes place throughout each lesson and teachers adjust planning accordingly to meet the needs of their class.
-Children’s progress and attainment is discussed with the subject lead in staff meetings and the teaching of Computing is monitored by the subject leader through lesson observations and scrutiny of work.
+Children’s progress and attainment is recorded in the Assessment Document folder and the teaching of Computing is monitored by the subject leader through lesson observations and scrutiny of work.

 https://www.thinkuknow.co.uk/